EvolBioInf/phylonium/Readme.md

 The output is a distance matrix in PHYLIP format.
 Use `phylip neighbor`, `mat nj` from [mattools](https://github.com/kloetzl/mattools) or any other neighbor-joining implementation to build the phylogenetic tree.

+For a more detailed description see the [manual](documentation/manual.pdf).

 # License

 Copyright © 2018 - 2019 Fabian Klötzl